-Besides impaired users, captions can also help regular users watching videos in loud environments or places where you need to be quiet (library or work).
+Besides impaired users, captions can also help regular users watch videos in loud environments or places where they need to be quiet (library or work).
 They also improve search engine optimization (SEO) and help it get indexed by search engines.

 There are two forms of captions: closed and open.
 Closed captions can be turned on and off, while open captioning is always visible.
 Most websites provide closed captions.

 If you want to focus on video accessible to people such as students, employees, or other members of the public who are either deaf or hard of heading, you should transcribe your videos in a caption file (a plain text file with time codes indicating the start and stop times).
 You can either do this process yourself or outsource it to a professional.